risd-gd/babybindery/_posts/2016-09-26-unit2_overview.md

 # Unit 02: Tom Ockerse

-## Question: How can the graphic medium *enhance and enrich* the verbal message?
+## Question: How can the graphic medium *enhance, enrich and deepen* the verbal message?

-In our engagement with the world around us, and our routine to “make sense” out of complexity, we take for granted the perceptual and holistic principles this interaction involves.
-That perception of parts and configurations as a holistic system, or language, depends greatly on the use of socalled “gestalt” principles (i.e., figure-ground, similarity, closure, etc.) and how these serve the purpose to communicate.
-Since graphic design presents ideas primarily via graphic means, awareness of these perceptual principles is critical for designers to help their products stimulate clarity and unity, curiosity and interest, inquiry and insight.
-We will look into this power of graphic design to discover how an abstract (non-visual) object like a “word” (a verbal means to represent an idea) can be enriched significantly toward a deep sense of poetic insight due to its graphic/visual delivery, and thus provide a lasting impression of value for the ideas it holds.
+In our engagement with the world and the routine to “make sense” of complexity, we take for granted the perceptual and holistic principles this interaction involves.
+Our perception of parts and configurations in a holistic system depends greatly on the use of so-called “gestalt” principles (i.e., similarity, continuity, figure-ground, etc.) and how these serve to communicate.

+Since graphic design presents ideas primarily via graphic (= visual) means, awareness of these perceptual principles is critical for designers to help their products offer clarity and unity to stimulate user interaction and accessibility, curiosity and interest, inquiry and insight.

+We will look into this power of graphic design to discover how an abstract (non-visual) object like a “word” (i.e., a verbal means to represent an idea) can be enriched significantly to provide a deep sense of insight and value for the ideas that word holds largely due to its visual delivery.

 ## Learning Objectives

 • Develop visual sensibilities
 • Learn about “gestalt” principles and their holistic system as “language”
-• Observe the power of the visual to affect the non-visual
+• Observe the power of the visual to affect the non-visual toward its poetic potential.
 • Develop mind-mapping skills
 • Become aware of the practice to design for experience